Ley789/SimpleRayTracer/Thesis/thesis.md

 intersections is slightly simpler than checking for the closest, so there are algorithms that are more efficient in this case.
 For example the occlusion test is used for shadow rays \cite{wald}.

+**and what about the normal vector (below)?**

-In ray tracing only one condition must apply for a primitive, which is that there must be a function that can calculate an intersection between the primitive and a ray.
+In ray tracing only one condition must apply for a primitive, namely that there must be a function that can calculate an intersection between the primitive and a ray.
 That means primitives can be of various types, from simple geometric shapes like spheres, cubes, triangles, etc., to complex shapes and parametric patches like the Bézier patches